samirshivji/Robot-Preformance-Dash/README.md

 ### Average Uptime vs Completion Rate

-> _Describe the relationship between average uptime and how much work robots actually finished.
-Did more uptime translate to better completion, or did fatigue/errors erode that advantage?
-What does this suggest about optimal operating hours?_

 **Findings:**
 Within my "Avg Uptime vs Completion Rate" graph I was able to identify a slight "V" shaped trend line.
 This could be due to the fact that as the robots batterys depleated, they were recharged and took a break, which inturn could have increased their completion rate after the fact.
 ---

 ### Average Battery Level vs Error Count

-> _Describe the relationship between average battery level and how many errors were logged._

 **Findings:**
 In the Bettery Level vs Error Count graph I was able to find a clear correlation to decreasing battery life and increasing error counts.
 This finding is consistent with my other findings from the previous graphs and leads me to believe that the battery life has plays a vital role to overall fleet performance.